eldronzhou/SDPRX/README.md

 ## Weights

-The weights for real traits analyzed in our paper can be downloaded [here](https://drive.google.com/file/d/1bDaTVnitwAizhhW7IJqpx-tbXJIdm7S4/view?usp=share_link).
+The weights for real traits analyzed in our paper can be downloaded [here](https://app.box.com/s/9auedn4wzx563pbtplq3h106ybn3h3dq).
+The summary information in the format of PGS catalog can be found [here](https://app.box.com/s/1ky2bpkblg2jnv0v9le9r4tkej4sud87).

 ## Citation